devopness/devopness/docs/legal/privacy-policy.md

     1. for the purpose of including your company’s logo on our website;
     1. for any other purpose disclosed by us when you provide the information;
     1. if we believe disclosure is necessary or appropriate to protect the rights, property, or safety of the Company, our customers, or others.
-    1. with your consent in any other cases;<br><br>
+    1. with your consent in any other cases;

 ## 9. Security of Data

 The security of your data is important to us but remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
-While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.<br><br>
+While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.

 ## 10. Your Data Protection Rights Under General Data Protection Regulation (GDPR)‍